open-devsecops/open-devsecops.github.io/index.md

 layout: home
 nav_order: 0
 ---
+## DevSecOps Curriculum
+>> Made by 2024 University of Washington Informatics Capstone Team Info Innovators

+>> Sponsored by Boeing

 Welcome to our open-source DevSecOps curriculum!

 This comprehensive resource is designed to equip new graduates, companies, professors, students, and self-learners with practical skills in DevSecOps, thereby bridging the knowledge gap in its principles and practices.
 Our curriculum prepares students for a smooth transition from academic learning to the professional environment by focusing on real-world applications.